A political career was something Nancy Guptill never envisioned before moving to Prince Edward Island.

 Guptill held various positions within her party, sitting on the 4th Prince Women’s Liberal Association; an executive member of the 5th Prince Liberal Association; holding most offices including president of the 5th Prince Women’s Liberal Association; fundraising co-ordinator in 4th and 5th Prince; campaign worker in 4th and 5th Prince, Egmont and Malpeque; as well as co-chair of a provincial leadership campaign.

-She is extremely proud of the work she accomplished both behind the scenes and as an elected official, adding she feels that translated into incredible and often overwhelming support she received from the electorate each time her name was on the ballot.
+She was extremely proud of the work she accomplished both behind the scenes and as an elected official, adding she felt that translated into incredible and often overwhelming support she received from the electorate each time her name was on the ballot.

-Guptill boasted an impeccable record, one that is reported to be unmatched in the history of Prince Edward Island politics.
+Guptill boasted an impeccable record, one that was reported to be unmatched in the history of Prince Edward Island politics.